 A visit to Shirakawago is an absolute must do.
 Designated as a UNESCO World Heritage Site in 1995, this town from the 17th century is an incredibly unique place to spend a day wandering amongst the 114 homes.
 These thatched roof farmhouses known as Gassho – zukuri, which means clasped hands or praying hands, are beautifully constructed.

-Interestingly, they are designed this way to ensure the heavy snowfall slides off them.
+Interestingly, they are designed this way to ensure the heavy snowfall slides off the roof.
 Constructing these grass/thatched roof costs $100,000 per side and takes 150 people to do it!
 They must be replaced every 10-20 years.

-TIP: To experience the village all lit up at night, visit during the Winter Illumination festival held in January/February each year and to spend a night in one of the farmhouses.
+TOP TIP: To experience the village all lit up at night, visit during the Winter Illumination festival held in January/February each year and to spend a night in one of the farmhouses.
 Reservations fill up fast so book well in advance.
+This is one of the best things to do in Takyama in winter!

 To gain a greater appreciation for the construction and the fact that no nails are used in the roofs, be sure to visit at least one of the following historic homes: Wada House, Kanda House or Nagase House.
 Venture up to the attic to where silk worms were raised.